Is There Social Class in America? Hell, Yeah!

 I grew up privileged in the professional upper-middle class of doctors, lawyers, engineers, and professors.

 - We were expected to have and express opinions;

-- We were taught how to express them well (that’s what dinner was for in my family); and
+- We were taught how to express them well (that’s what dinner table conversation was for); and

 - We expected that, when we were speaking, other people would listen.

-This great home gave me a verbal confidence that I wish everyone received as a child.
+This great home training gave me a verbal confidence that I wish everyone received as a child.

 But if you didn’t get this benefit in grade school, don’t worry!

 It’s Not Too Late To Become an “Entitled” Public Speaker